How Does Veganism Help the Environment (Explained)

 Choosing a vegan diet would mean eliminating animal products, and therefore animal agriculture, and would drastically reduce these greenhouse gas emissions.

-Every day, the average person who consumes meat eats ten times the amount of animal products needed to stay healthy, meaning those who eat these products are doing so to the excess.
+Every day, the average person who consumes meat eats ten times the amount of animal products needed to stay healthy, meaning those who eat these products are doing so to excess.

 To put this in perspective, even if you were to eat a vegan diet for half of the week, you would reduce your emissions by 15%.